-1. Do a complete heat loss.
+1. Perform a complete and thorough heat loss.
 We can help you with that.
 Usually the shorter form or quicker shortcut the calculation is the less accurate it is.

 2. Measure the amount of radiation.
-You will need to determine the heat output from your system.
-Measure only the element of the copper tube baseboard.
-Measure all the cabinet convector's width, depth and height.
-Determine the sq. ft. of cast iron radiation.
+You will need to determine the amount of heat your systen cam output.
+Measure only the element of the copper tube baseboard, or measure all the cabinet convector's width, depth and height of cabinet, determine the sq. ft. of cast iron radiation whichever applies.
 When you have this information there are charts available here to help in determining the water temperature required for your system.
 We can help with this also if we do your heat loss.
-When you have the total radiation output we will divide it into the heat loss.
-That will give btu output per sq. ft. of radiation.
+When you have the total radiation output we will divide it into the heat loss by heating zone.
 We than use another set of charts to determine water temperature.
-With hydro air and copper tube baseboard the minimum should normally be 120º 125º f.
+With hydro air and copper tube baseboard the minimum should normally be 120º to 125º f.

 3. Boiler design temperature varies by boiler build.
-You have cast iron equipment which requires warmer water temperature or less flow due to condensing issues or you could have a newer mod/con high efficiency boiler which are designed to condense.
+If you have a cast iron boiler which requires warmer water temperature or less flow due to condensing issues or you could have a newer mod/con high efficiency boiler which are designed to condense.
 The lower the water temperature required for your system the better choice for the newer mod/con boilers.
 The higher the water temperature the lower the effciency of the boiler.

 6. The outdoor design temperature is the temperature we used to do the heat loss.
 We use the ASHRAE design temperature recommendations for your area.
 The outdoor design temperature is the average coldest outdoor temperature for your area.

-8. The differential as adjustable but I normally suggest the automatic mode setting.
+8. The differential is adjustable but I normally suggest the automatic mode setting.
 Not all outdoor reset controls have this option.

 10. Warm weather shut down (WWSD) is an option which is nice for commercial buildings and apartments.
-It will turn the boiler(s) off when this temperature is set even if there is a call for heat from the thermostat.
-It is usually set at the building thermostat setting.
-If the thermostat is set at 70º and the WWSD is 70º and the outside air temperature is 71º the boiler(s) will not turn on.
+It will turn the boiler(s) off when the OD air temperature is met even if there is a call for heat from the thermostat.
+It is usually set at the building thermostat setting or 5F less.
+If the thermostat is set at 70º and the WWSD is 65º and the outside air temperature is 66º the boiler(s) will not turn on.
 Not all outdoor reset controls have this option but it may sometimes be found in the control parameter menu.

 Now that we have the information from above we can set the functions in the outdoor reset control and use a reset curve.
 The following reset curve is set to the examples listed below the curve.
 We calculated all the information and came up with those values.
 This is not very hard to do.

 Here is an example of a reset curve.
 Water temperature is on the left side and air temperature is on the bottom.
 This is one I actually did for a 4 unit apartment house that used to maintain 180º water temperature all the time in a 225,000 btu boiler.
 The heat loss was about 222,000 btu with no attic insulation.
-When I ran the heat loss again if he added insulation with an "R - Value" of 19 to the attic and the heat loss was reduced to 144,235.
+When I ran the heat loss again if he added insulation with an "R - Value" of 19 to the attic the heat loss was reduced to 144,235.
 The building had 1600 sq. ft. of cast iron radiation.
-With a heat loss of 144,235 and 1600 sq ft of radiation we just needed to look at a chart and do some simple math.
+A heat loss of 144,235 and 1600 sq ft of radiation we just needed to look at a chart and do some simple math.
 Heat loss of 144,235/1600 sq. ft. of cast iron radiation = 90 btu's per square foot of radiation.
 We acquired the water temperature from a chart.
 Find the closest btu per sq. ft. in the second row and look directly up to the top row from this chart.

-We removed the old boiler, reduced the boiler size from 225k to 160 btu's, than installed two smaller boilers to match the heat loss.
+We removed the old boiler, reduced the boiler size from 225k to 160's, than installed two smaller boilers to match the heat loss.
 In other words we installed two 80,000 boilers with a Taco SR503-EXP multi-zone relay and a Taco PC-702 outdoor reset control.